 Hurricane Florence could bring life-threatening floods, conditions to areas away from coastline as well

-As the southeastern coast braces for the impact of Hurricane Florence, a powerful Category 2 storm, those who live further inland could experience treacherous weather conditions as well.
+As the southeastern coast braces for the impact of Hurricane Florence, a powerful Category 1 storm, those who live further inland should expect to experience treacherous weather conditions as well.

-Florence’s winds and rains began to batter the Carolinas on Thursday.
+Florence’s winds and rains continued to batter the Carolinas Friday morning.
 Forecasters warned as the storm continues to widen – and it is likely to linger along the coast for days – the hurricane will bring seawater surging onto land along with torrential downpours.

 Those who live more inland could experience flash flooding, potential tornadoes and mudslides, forecasters said.